ScaDS/LLM_Summer_School_Tutorial_2025/_sources/intro.md

 # ScaDS.AI Summer School LLM Training

-This is a collection of Jupyter Notebooks about basic and advanced LLM usage, focusing on what's possible with Large Language Models.
+This is a collection of Jupyter Notebooks about basic and advanced LLM usage, focusing on what's practicslly possible with Large Language Models.
 We demonstrate most utilities using the [ScaDS.AI Large Language Models (LLM) Servicer](https://llm.scads.ai) ([TU Dresden VPN](https://tu-dresden.de/zih/dienste/service-katalog/arbeitsumgebung/zugang_datennetz/vpn) required).
 Most exercises should also work with other providers such as [GWDG KISSKI](https://kisski.gwdg.de/leistungen/2-02-llm-service/) and [Helmholtz Blablador](https://login.helmholtz.de/oauth2-as/oauth2-authz-web-ui).
 The tutorial aims at Python programmers who want to dive into LLMs for generating text, code and data using open source/weights models.
+After this course they will be able to integrate LLMs into their software applications.

 Contributions and feedback are very welcome!
 In case you see room for improvement, please [create a github issue](https://github.com/ScaDS/LLM_Summer_School_Tutorial_2025/issues) and/or consider [contributing](https://github.com/ScaDS/LLM_Summer_School_Tutorial_2025/blob/main/CONTRIBUTING.md).